 A5: Routine lamp replacement and filter cleaning are minimal in cost.
 Overall efficiency remains high with low downtime.

-3-year warranty covering all major components
+3-Year Warranty covering major components

-Rapid response: 1–3 hours for urgent inquiries
+1–3 hour response for urgent inquiries

 English